JavierOrtunoRoig/arkanoid-game/README.md

 # Arkanoid Game

-This is an Arkanoid game developed in TypeScript using the Canvas API for graphical rendering.
-It is inspired by the [project](https://github.com/midudev/javascript-100-proyectos/tree/main/02-arkanoid-game) created by [Midudev](https://github.com/midudev), although with a customized implementation and some additional features.
+This is an Arkanoid game developed in TypeScript using the Canvas API for graphical rendering and object-oriented programming.
+It is inspired by the [project](https://github.com/midudev/javascript-100-proyectos/tree/main/02-arkanoid-game) created by [Midudev](https://github.com/midudev), albeit with a customized implementation and some additional features.

 ## How to Play

-- Use the arrow keys or a gamepad to control the paddle and bounce the ball.
+- Use the arrow keys, a gamepad, or simply touch the screen and move the mouse to control the paddle and bounce the ball.
+- You only have 3 lives.
 - Destroy all blocks to win!

 ## Features
-Play Arkanoid on your computer using the keyboard or a gamepad.
-Enjoy the original game music for an authentic experience.

-## Future Improvements

-- Integration of original game sprites for a more authentic visual experience.
-- Implementation of lives and power-ups to add complexity to the game.
-- Creation of new maps to offer variety in levels.
+- Original game sprites are used (blocks and background extracted from Midudev's project).
+- There are 3 types of blocks:
+  - Normal (1 life)
+  - Silver (2 lives)
+  - Gold (3 lives)
+- The game can be enjoyed with various control methods:
+  - Xbox Controller
+  - Keyboard
+  - Touching the screen
+  - Mouse
+- It features a life and score system for an additional challenge.
+- Immerse yourself in the authentic atmosphere of the game with its original music.

 ## Contributions